iqtree/iqtree.github.io/doc/Substitution-Models.md

 Thus, there can be many such combinations.

-If the model name does not match any of the above listed models, IQ-TREE assumes that it is a file containing codon exchange rates and frequencies in PAML format.
-It contains the lower diagonal part of the matrix and codon frequencies.
-For an example, see <http://www.ebi.ac.uk/goldman/ECM/>.
+**Starting with version 1.5.6:** If the model name does not match any of the above listed models, IQ-TREE assumes that it is a file containing lower diagonal part of non-stop codon exchange rate matrix, non-stop codon frequencies and a list of non-stop codons.
+The rest of the file will be ignored.
+Example files (ECMrest.dat and ECMunrest.dat) can be downloaded from the supplementary material ([Kosiol et al., 2007]).

 >**NOTE**: Branch lengths under codon models are interpreted as number of nucleotide substitutions per codon site.
 Thus, they are typically 3 times longer than under DNA models.